patlegris/modele/README.md

 # Modele
-Concept french modele based on vagrant/Ubuntu64/Wordpress for local development.
+Concept French "modele" based on vagrant/UbuntuServer64/Wordpress for local development on Windows 8.1

 #SPECIAL THANKS to :
-arifulhb/devspace for the vagrant deploy scripts and repo installs
+arifulhb/devspace for the vagrant deploy scripts and repo installs.
+The original version of devspace is only tested on Mac, this one is corrected to use on Windows environment.
+Bootstrap.sh has been modified (light modifying, sorry...).

 #DevSpace Vagrant
 DevSpace Vagrant is a simple __Ubuntu Trusty64__ vagrant configuration for LAMP stack developers which also includes many related modern development tools.